mattbarker016/sheets2slides/README.md

 ## Download & Setup

 1. Make sure you have **npm** and **Node.js** installed! npm is installed with Node.js, so you can nab both by downloading the LTS (Long Term Support) Node.js version [**here**](https://nodejs.org/en/).
 2. Under Step 1 on Google's Node.js [Quick Start Guide](https://developers.google.com/slides/quickstart/nodejs), click **Enable the Google Slides API** for your Google account.
+Make sure this account has access to the files you want to use!
 When you are finished, make sure you **Download Client Configuration**.
-This will download a file called `credientials.json` that you will need to run the script.
+This will download a file called `credentials.json` that you should include in the root directory.

->Note: Make sure the Google account you use has access to the spreadsheets and presentations you will be using!
+**Important:** You need to create your own `credentials.json` file to use this script!
+The provided file is included for template purposes only, and should be replaced with your own file.

 ## Required Google Documents